BorgwardtLab/graphhopper-kernels/README.md

 ## Contact

-Any questions can be directed to Aasa Feragen: aasa@di.ku.dk
+Any questions can be directed to Aasa Feragen: aasa [at] di.ku.dk